 “Yes, and while your great grandparents were trampling over our land with their stakes and covered wagons, my ancestors were watching, with their chins on the ground, as the best pieces of our land were stolen out from under us.”

 I was floored.
 I had no idea what she was talking about.
 I was embarrassed and ashamed by my own ignorance.
 My world turned upside-down that day, and I never recovered.
 That was almost 25 years ago.
 That day was the catalyst, just the beginning, of a very long journey of re-education around my family, state and national history.

 This feature-length documentary film is my attempt to bring you along on this journey with me, deep into the heart of treaty-protected Indian Territory, into a place where the death marches ended, into a place where white settler mythologies give way to deeper truths that are still held by the land and its host people.

-We are in the final editing process, and we still need funds for musical scoring/licensing, special effects, and animation and that would help bring Native American oral histories to life.
-Any financial donations are tax-deductible and greatly appreciated for the completion of this film.
+We are in the final editing stages.
+We still need funds for musical scoring, licensing of artwork, and website development.
+Your support makes a huge difference in being able to finish this film.
+Any financial donations are tax-deductible and greatly appreciated.
 We are honored to have the Denver Film Society as our Fiscal Sponsor.